-These collaborative operations can be used to better explain the different kind of interactions with the proposed approach.
+These collaborative operations can be used to better explain the different kinds of interaction in this proposed approach.

-Therefore, according to the definitions of elementary and composed spaces (section 3.1 and 3.2), the collaborative operations in the standards can be reviewed and adapted following a task-oriented approach; the use of the proposed spaces is described in the following.
-Then, it will be clear how the spaces-based approach can help in the layout definition of the workplace leading to the collaborative environment.
+Therefore, according to the definitions of the elementary and composed spaces (sections 3.1 and 3.2), the collaborative operations in the standards can be reviewed and adapted to follow a task-oriented approach; the use of the proposed spaces is described below.
+It will then be made clear how the spaces-based approach can help to define the layout of the workplace leading to a collaborative environment.

-Safety-rated monitored stop (SRMS)
+Safety-rated monitored stop

-In SRMS, there is no collaborative space as well as collaborative operations.
-Only when robot is on stand-by mode, human can approach the workplace.
-The violation of the robot space generally causes a protective stop of the robot system; human is seen as an intruder.
-Therefore, there is no a real interaction between human and robot and the safety is guaranteed limiting the collaboration.
+In SRMS, there is no collaborative space or collaborative operations.
+The human can approach the workplace only when the robot is on stand-by mode.
+Any violation of the robot space generally causes a protective stop of the robot system; the human is seen as an intruder.
+Therefore, there is no real interaction between the human and robot and the safety is guaranteed by limiting the collaboration.

-Human space and robot space are ideally overlapped and alternatively activated (workspace-sharing).
-There is no time-sharing and a protective stop occurs to enable human to enter the workplace by switching between human and robot space.
+The human space and robot space are, ideally, overlapping and alternatively activated (workspace sharing).
+There is no time sharing, and a protective stop occurs to enable the human to enter the workplace by switching between the human and the robot space.

 In this context, all the workplace features seem to belong to the robot.
-There is no space for human operator.
-The layout definition is penalized by this lack in information since the designer cannot know where putting the human operator (even though SRMS may not consider the human presence).
+There is no space for the human operator.
+The layout definition is hindered by this lack of information since it is not clear to the designer where to place the human operator (even though SRMS may not consider the human presence).

-Following the proposed approach, human and robot spaces are simultaneously active but disjointed.
-Both human and robot have their own domain where executing their tasks.
+According to the proposed approach, the human and robot spaces are simultaneously active but disjointed.
+Both human and robot have their own domain where they execute their tasks.

-Intersection of spaces is forbidden during the work (Figure 3, upper), but the human presence is considered during the work and the layout designing phase.
-This information helps the designing process and allows optimization of the provided spaces.
+An intersection of spaces is not permitted while working (top of Figure 3), but the human presence is taken into account during the work and the layout design phase.
+This information helps the design process and allows for the optimisation of the provided spaces.

-Hand-guiding (HG)
+Hand guiding

-In hand-guiding operation, robot can be seen as a tool in human’s hands.
-There is no robot space or human space because they cannot execute their task separately; in this case, the operational space is all the space necessary to carry out the task.
+In an HG operation, the robot can be seen as a tool in a human’s hands.
+There is no robot space or human space because they cannot execute their tasks separately; in this case, the operational space is all the space required to carry out the task.

-However, hand-guiding is not a proper collaborative operation since human carries out all the tasks by handling the robot as a tool.
-There are no access properties for the working places, but switching procedures, in order to guarantee human safety and enable the interaction.
+However, hand guiding is not an actual collaborative operation since the human carries out all the tasks by handling the robot as a tool.
+There are no access properties for the working places, but there are switching procedures in order to guarantee human safety and enable the interaction.

-Although such operation is characterised by both workspace-sharing and time-sharing, it appears incorrectly to consider it like a collaborative operation because it is characterized by an “exploitation” of robot capability by the human (Table 1).
+Although such operations are characterised by both workspace sharing and time sharing, it seems incorrect to consider it to be a collaborative operation because it is characterised by an ‘exploitation’ of the robot’s capabilities by the human (Table 1).

-In this particular case, there is not a proper robot space, even though this modality is rarely used alone, but in combination with automatic mode.
-The robot system switches to this modality in order to permit human to take the control of robot.
+In this particular case, there is no actual robot space, even though this modality is rarely used alone but in combination with the automatic mode.
+The robot system switches to this modality in order to permit a human to take control of the robot.

-Thus, it can be defined a motion domain of robot during the collaboration and characterised by two sub-domains: (i) autonomous motion domain (outside collaborative workspace); (ii) guided motion domain which corresponds to collaborative workspace (Figure 2, lower).
-The designing of the spaces helps the layout definition because of the preliminary allocation of resources for human and robot.
+Thus, this can be defined as the robot’s domain during the collaboration and is characterised by two sub-domains: (i) the autonomous domain (outside the collaborative workspace) and (ii) the guided-movement domain, corresponding to the collaborative workspace (bottom of Figure 3).
+The designing of the spaces helps to define the layout because of the preliminary allocation of resources for the human and robot.

-Speed and separation monitoring (SSM)
+Speed and separation monitoring